Understanding the Opioid Epidemic

-The nationwide opioid epidemic started in the 1990s when physicians began overprescribing the pain-relieving drugs.
-From 2010 to 2017, the total number of opioid-related overdose deaths in Georgia increased by 245 percent.
-In October 2017, the President declared the opioid crisis a national public health emergency, and in Georgia, almost two-thirds of drug overdose deaths were attributed to opioids—1,043 total.
+The nationwide opioid epidemic started in the 1990s with increased opioid prescribing and opioid overdose deaths.
+Heroin and other synthetic opioids, such as fentanyl, led to further increases beginning in 2010 (CDC - Understanding the Epidemic).
+From 2010 to 2020, the total number of opioid-related overdose deaths in Georgia increased by 207%.
+In October 2017, HHS declared the opioid crisis a national public health emergency.

-The Georgia Department of Public Health (DPH) is working to combat the opioid epidemic by developing and maintaining the following programs:
+The Georgia Department of Public Health (DPH) is working to combat the opioid epidemic through the following Programs: